andrewferrier/debugprint.nvim/README.md

 ```

 You only need to include the keys / commands which you wish to override, others
 will default as shown above.
-Setting any key or command to `nil` will skip it.
+Setting any key or command to `""` or `false` will
+skip it.

 The default keymappings are chosen specifically because ordinarily in NeoVim
 they are used to convert sections to ROT-13, which most folks don't use.